jeffkinnison/shadho/docs/spec.rst

 ::

-    from shadho import randint, uniform, choose
+    from shadho import rand

     space = {
-        'ints': randint(0, 10),
+        'ints': rand.randint(0, 10),
-        'uni': uniform(-7.0, 34.2),
+        'uni': rand.uniform(-7.0, 34.2),
-        'vals': choose(['hi', 4.2, None, True, 78])
+        'vals': rand.choice(['hi', 4.2, None, True, 78])
     }

 We've added a few new things here, so let's break this search space down.
 First, there are three dimensions to this search space.
 SHADHO allows you to search over any number of dimensions (provided the space can fit in memory!).
 Second, each of the three dimensions of the search is over a different "type" of space.
-This search space includes an integer search, a continuous search, and a choose search.
+This search space includes an integer search, a continuous search, and a choice search.
 By mixing and matching search types and by adding additional dimensions to the search space, we can create rich searches that meet the needs of the optimization problem.